okayamat/sinc-expdecay-semiinf/README.md

  New York, 1993.
 2. T. Okayama:
- New conformal map for the Sinc approximation for exponentially decaying functions over the semi-infinite interval, arXiv:1812.11546 [math.NA], December 2018.
+ New conformal map for the Sinc approximation for exponentially decaying functions over the semi-infinite interval, Journal of Computational and Applied Mathematics, to appear.
 3. T. Okayama:
  Error estimates with explicit constants for the Sinc approximation over infinite intervals, Applied Mathematics and Computation, Vol. 319 (2018),